kristianfreeman/indexer/README.md

 # indexer

-This codebase allows you to self-host an indexing workflow for your web properties.

-It uses [Cloudflare Workflows](https://developers.cloudflare.com/workflows/) to run the indexing process, and is built on [Cloudflare Workers](https://workers.cloudflare.com/), [Cloudflare D1](https://developers.cloudflare.com/d1/), and [Hono](https://honojs.dev/).
+This codebase is a proof-of-concept of building large-scale workflows with [Cloudflare Workflows](https://developers.cloudflare.com/workflows/).
+It's built with [Cloudflare Workers](https://workers.cloudflare.com/), [Cloudflare D1](https://developers.cloudflare.com/d1/), and [Hono](https://honojs.dev/).

-By providing a list of sitemaps, this workflow will crawl your site and make indexing requests to Google Search Console.
+By providing a list of sitemaps, this workflow will crawl your site and make indexing requests to Google Search Console (_see the disclaimer below before trying this on your production sites_).

-This project is still very WIP, but some initial docs are below.

 > [!WARNING]
 > This repo is only provided as a reference.
 [Indexing via this method may lead to penalties from Google!](https://www.searchenginejournal.com/google-adds-spam-warning-to-indexing-api-documentation/526839/)

+This project is a proof-of-concept showing workflows.
+Some docs are available regarding running the project below.
+That being said, I don't recommend that you run this in production due to Google cracking down on this process.

 ## Usage